 - 8 smart irrigation systems to water your garden and lower your bills

-Plant soil moisture sensor
+Smart soil sensor

 Any keen garden will know the important of keeping an eye on the weather.
 Temperature, wind and rainfall all have significant effects on your plants and how they grow, so installing your own weather station — which is simpler than it sounds — can be a great idea.

 - NetatmoWeather Station- $170